FalahMsi/neurocode/README.md

 # Assuming Python environment is ready
 python -m venv .venv
 .venv\Scripts\activate        # On Windows
-pip install -r requirements.txt python main.py
+🔔 If you're an organization or researcher interested in continuing this project, feel free to fork or reach out via GitHub. pip install -r requirements.txt python main.py